JayFzh/JayFzh/README.md

 </h1>

-# Hi,welcome to JayFzh 🙋
+# Hi,welcome to Zihao 🙋

-🔭 I’m currently working on distributed machine learning system^^
+🔭 I’m currently working on Network4AI

-🌱 I’m currently learning distributed dynamic gnn training

 🏫 I am a phd student in the John Hopcraft center, Shanghai Jiao Tong University

+💼 I'm currently an intern at Alibaba Cloud

-📫 How to contact me:fzhsjtu2023@sjtu.edu.cn
+📫 How to contact me: fzhsjtu2023@sjtu.edu.cn or fanzihao.fzh@alibaba-inc.com

 🥰 My hobbies are 🏀⚽️🎱🏓⛸️🏂🎸🎹 ...